mcgraw-7/core-cracker/README.md

 ---

-## ---> Hazelcast Must Be Disabled

-**DEPLOYMENT BLOCKER** - If you're experiencing deployment hangs where the application gets stuck in "deploy running" state for 5-60 minutes, you're possibly missing the Hazelcast disable flag
+If wl deployment hangs in "deploy running" state, you're possibly missing the Hazelcast disable flag

 ### The Problem